spatie/laravel-query-builder/docs/features/filtering.md

 ## Disable InvalidFilterQuery exception

 You can set in configuration file to not throw an InvalidFilterQuery exception when a filter is not set in allowedFilter method.
+This does **not** allow using any filter, it just disables the exception.

 ```php
 'disable_invalid_filter_query_exception' => true
 ```

 By default the option is set false.

+## Partial and beginsWithStrict filters

+By default, all values passed to `allowedFilters` are converted to partial filters.
+The underlying query will be modified to use a `LIKE LOWER(%value%)` statement.
+Because this can cause missed indexes, it's often worth considering a `beginsWithStrict` filter instead.
+This filter will use a `LIKE value%` statement instead.

 ## Exact filters